mead-ml/mead-baseline/docs/xpctl.md

 - **delete**: deletes a record from the database and the associated model file from model-checkpoints if it exists.
 ```
-setting dbhost to xxx.yyy.com dbport to 27017
+setting dbhost to xxx.yyy.com dbport to y
 db connection successful
 Usage: xpctl delete [OPTIONS] TASK ID
   delete a record from database with the given object id. also delete the